silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query/Aggregating.md

-The `group by` and `having` clauses of [[Space Lua/ lua integrated query]] support aggregate functions for grouped analysis, following SQL-style semantics.
+The `group by` and `having` clauses of [[Space Lua/Lua Integrated Query]] support aggregate functions for grouped analysis, following SQL-style semantics.

 After `group by`, each result row contains: